tcql/idnavalidator-laravel/README.md

 Since IDNAValidator\URL directly extends Laravel\URL, you can alias it so that any Laravel class that uses URL will use IDNAValidator\URL instead.
 This is necessary if you want HTML::link (or others) to use international validation as well.

-To do the alias replacement, find the 'aliases' array in ```application/config/application.php```, and replace
+To do the alias replacement, find the 'aliases' array in ```application/config/application.php```, and comment out

 	'URL'        => 'Laravel\\URL',

-with
+and then add the following, anywhere in the array that is above the 'HTML' alias.

 	'URL'        => 'IDNAValidator\\URL',